dtaipov/KeyChain/source/index.html.md

 });
 ```

-3. Unsign Ethereum transaction hex and pass the result to KeyChain
+3. Finally, you can sign an Ethereum transaction in hex format and unsign it, passing the result to KeyChain

 ```javascript
 const ethHex = 'e315843b9aca0082520894e8899ba12578d60e4d0683a596edacbc85ec18cc6480038080';